Get unrestricted access with the fastest VPN for Saudi Arabia country.

 That’s 3,726km in less than 10 days, only for moving from one city to another.

-By car – If you are willing to drive long distances, you can rent a car, no problem, but just be aware that, in Saudi, most rental car companies (not to say all), offer limited daily mileage, around 250-300km, so if you drive all around the country, the final quote can turn a bit expensive.
+If you are willing to drive long distances, you can rent a car, no problem, but just be aware that, in Saudi, most rental car companies (not to say all), offer limited daily mileage, around 250-300km, so if you drive all around the country, the final quote can be a bit expensive.

-By plane – Probably the most feasible option.
-I personally took 2 flights, from Riyadh to Al-Jawf and from Jizan to Jeddah and it saved me a lot of time indeed.
-There is a very budget airline called flyadeal and, if you book in advance, you shall get some good rates.
+Probably the most feasible option.
+I personally took 2 flights, from Riyadh to Al-Jawf and from Jizan to Jeddah and it saved me a lot of time.
+There is a very budget airline called flyadeal and, if you book in advance, you should get good rates.

 In any case, there is not a single place to visit in Saudi Arabia made for walking or moving around by public transportation, so even if you fly in, you will have to rent a car at the destination itself.

-This Saudi itinerary covers the following things to do in Saudi Arabia:
+This Saudi itinerary covers the following things to do:

 Visiting Mecca and Medina – Why aren’t included in the Saudi Arabia itinerary?

 Good question.
-The Saudi tourist visa specifies that you can go anywhere in the country but in Mecca and Medina, the two holiest places on Earth for Muslims.
+The Saudi tourist visa specifies that you can go anywhere in the country except Mecca and Medina, the two holiest places on Earth for Muslims.

 ”I understand, but I know that some Westerners have sneaked in successfully”